abu-compbio/MEXCOwalk/README.md

 UBE2Q1	581	837	...
 ....
 ```
-The patients are referred by their IDs.
+The patients are referred to with their IDs.

 2. The patients name to patient ID mapping: